 What was it like growing up as the child of Holocaust survivors?

 Some parents who survived the Holocaust never talked about the Holocaust.
-My parents only talked about it—it was a constant conversation in our home.
+My parents not only talked about it—it was a constant conversation in our home.

 You learn not to complain about food, because if you do, you hear what it was like in concentration camp.
 But the really important lesson that I learned was never to tolerate even a little bit of hatred—anti-Semitism—toward the Jewish people.

-That was something that my dad really embedded in me very at a very young age: always stand up to it, always resist it, never tolerate it.
+That was something that my dad really embedded in me at a very young age: always stand up to it, always resist it, never tolerate it.

 Why did your dad divorce your mom and disown you when you became believers in Jesus Christ?